bhoptee/trueman-chiro/src/pages/appointments.md

             primary: true
     title: Appointments
   - type: section_cta
-    subtitle: " A note on accessibility - Vantage Chiropractic is based upstairs on the 1st floor at the Invictus Fitness Centre.
+    subtitle: " A note on accessibility - The Vantage Clinic is based upstairs on the 1st floor at the Invictus Fitness Centre.
 There is no lift access, please bear this in mind when booking an appointment."
     title: ""